cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 cf push
 ```

-In a PaaS platform like `KubeCF`, only the application is managed by the developer, rest all is managed by the Paas platform `KubeCF`.
+In a PaaS platform like `KubeCF`, only the application is managed by the developer, everything else is managed by `KubeCF`.

 Check if the app has been successfully deployed.